 To Vote Or Not To Vote?

-The 2014 Lok Sabha Elections were a historic event as it recorded the highest voter turnout ever at 66.4%.
+The 2014 Lok Sabha Elections was a historic event as it recorded the highest voter turnout ever at 66.4%.

 We have the option of choosing a candidate of our choice or the historic, “None of the above”: NOTA.